Watauga woman caught on video abusing triplets gets 4 years in prison

-Prosecutor Eric Nickols, in the district attorney's crimes against children unit, had asked the judge for the maximum sentence of 10 years in prison.
+Prosecutor Eric Nickols, part of the crimes against children unit, had asked the judge for the maximum sentence of 10 years in prison.

 "She betrayed this family by abusing their kids," Nickols said.
 "It's an easy answer to say she must be mentally ill.
 But she only does this when she thinks no one's watching."

-The mother testified that she and her husband had noticed flat spots on the children's heads and had decided they were not spending enough time on their stomachs, as they'd requested.
-So they decided to install a "Nannycam," which is hidden in an acting smoke detector.
+The mother testified that she and her husband had noticed flat spots on the children's heads and had decided that they were not spending enough time on their stomachs, as they'd requested.
+So they decided to hide a "nanny cam" in a smoke detector.

-The first day the camera operated the camera captured the abuse.
-The mother testified that Easton seemed particularly abusive to the littlest triplet, who was weaker than the others.
+The first day the camera operated, it captured the abuse.
+The mother testified that Easton seemed particularly abusive to the smallest triplet, who was weaker than the others.

 "For some reason, she was picked on, and she was so tiny," the mother told the judge tearfully.
 She showed the judge a tiny pink outfit that the child had worn.

-The mother said Easton was a neighbor to one of the triplets' grandmothers, and that they did everything possible to screen her before hiring them to watch the babies.
+The mother said that Easton was a neighbor of one of the triplets' grandmothers and that they did everything possible to screen her.
 They checked references, did a background check and spent several weeks with her in the house before leaving her alone with the children.

-The parents said they would urge other parents to install a Nannycam even if they have no reason to suspect problems.
+The parents said they would urge others to install a nanny cam even if they have no reason to suspect problems.

 "Maybe we can help somebody else," the mother said.

-Wisch told Easton that it was her efforts to blame others rather than accept responsibility for her actions that convinced him to give her prison time.
+Wisch told Easton that her efforts to blame others rather than accept responsibility persuaded him to give her prison time.

-"There is a price for crime," Wisch told Easton.
 "That's the part that is morally reprehensible.
-That's what deserves a penitentiary sentence."
+That's what deserves a penitentiary sentence," Wisch told Easton.